-In that case, if you had a job offer in a skilled or managerial position and you possessed a master or Ph.D., you could get your residence authorization.
+In that case, if you had a job offer in a skilled or managerial position and you possessed a master’s or Ph.D., you could get your residence authorization.

 The worker will not be the one registering in Spain.
 He or she will keep the contract with the company in the origin country, as before.
 It will be the company the one in charge to transfer the salary, pay the social security quotations and keep the legal obligations with the worker.

 There are two different types of options for intra-corporate transferees, always for members of countries outside the European Union.
 Choosing one category or the other will depend on the type of worker the company is planning to transfer:

+But there is a limitation.
 Taking into account the length of the renewal, transferred workers can reside legally in Spain under these conditions for:

 - 1 year in the case of workers realizing their training in the country.

-Under this category, we find the type of workers not included in the before mentioned case.
+Under this category, we find the type of workers not included in the before-mentioned case.
 We are talking about the transfer of workers to execute and manage a working relationship; or in those cases in which the maximum length of the ICT-EU has ended.

 There is something crucial we should bear in mind when transferring workers to Spain from another country.
-How to apply for this kind of permit?

 In this sense, which companies or corporate groups are eligible to apply for the intra-corporate transfer of highly qualified workers or managers?
 Just those who meet one of the following requirements:

 - The average size of the staff team of the company must be higher than 250 in Spain.
 And that must be true for the three months prior to the application.

 - The annual net turnover of operations in Spain must be higher than 50 million euros.

 - Net worth in Spain must be over 43 million euros.

 - Foreign annual average gross investment can’t be under 1 million euros during the three years prior to the transfer application.

 - Stock value in Spain higher than 3M according to the Registry of Foreign Investments of the Ministry of Industry, Commerce and Tourism.

 - Small and medium-sized companies operating in strategic sectors.
-That is, those companies that contribute to the socio-economic development of the country.
+That is, those companies that contribute to the socioeconomic development of the country.

 Even though every residence permit has its own upsides, this particular visa has plenty of incentives for non-EU citizens.

 First of all, the easiness of the application process.
-The worker who will be transferred into the Spanish headquarters can reside legally in the country during the application process, without the need to hold an actual residence permit.
+The worker who will be transferred into the Spanish headquarters can already be in the country during the application process, without the need to hold an actual residence permit.
 This makes all the steps much simpler.
 Why?
 Because the worker can be in Spain to work on the required bureaucracy with the company without the need to worry about time spent or about her legal condition.

 –Streamlined processing.
 The processing for the transfer visa has a preferential status, both on the consulate located in the country of origin and in the Immigration Office in Spain.
 This translates into fast application processing.
 It just takes 10 days for the visa, and 20 for the residence authorization to be conceded.